transmute-industries/transmute/README.md

 ### Minikube and Helm
 1. Minikube is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single-node Kubernetes cluster inside a VM on your laptop.
 [Install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
 2. Helm is a tool for managing Kubernetes charts.
 Charts are packages of pre-configured Kubernetes resources.
 [Install Helm](https://github.com/kubernetes/helm/blob/master/docs/install.md)
-3. Run `$ helm version` to ensure helm has been installed properly
-4. Run `$ minikube version` to ensure minikube has been installed properly
+3. Run `$ minikube version` to ensure minikube has been installed properly
-5. Run `$ minikube start` to start your local kubernetes cluster
+4. Run `$ minikube start` to start your local kubernetes cluster
-6. Run `$ minikube stop` to stop your local kubernetes cluster
+5. Run `$ helm version` to ensure helm has been installed properly

 ### Custom Domain
 In order to secure resources with SSL, you will need a custom domain.
 You can reserve one with [Google Domains](domains.google.com) or similar domain registration services.